What is New Student Orientation?

 New Student Orientation is just for new students and not parents, guardians or friends.
 We ask that students attend orientation by themselves because the focus of the presentation is on their responsibilities and academic success.

 Separate and dedicated orientation sessions are scheduled for parents and families.
 Sessions provide tips for encouraging student success; tutoring and mentoring resources; information on wellness offerings, student activities, and career and transfer planning assistance.
 Online registration is requested for these sessions.

 Parents and family members who plan to be in the area or on campus while their student is attending Orientation are encouraged to tour the campus.
-Highlights include the Guenther Enrollment Services Center with the Financial Aid office, the Siek Campus Center with the college bookstore, cafeterias and social spaces for students; the newly-renovated Marvin Library Learning Commons and Learning Centers; the new 100,000 square-foot Science Center; the McDonough Sports Complex with athletic facilities including the Conway Ice Rink and fitness rooms; and the Bulmer Telecommunications Center with classroom and meeting spaces.
+Highlights include the Guenther Enrollment Services Center with the Financial Aid office, the Siek Campus Center with the college bookstore, cafeterias and social spaces for students; the Marvin Library Learning Commons and Learning Centers; the Science Center; the McDonough Sports Complex with athletic facilities including the Conway Ice Rink and fitness rooms; and the Bulmer Telecommunications Center with classroom and meeting spaces.